 Linker or Librarian (as appropriate)

 Custom build step on the project

-post-build eventrun sequentially after all other build processes finish.
+The custom build step on the project and a post-build event run sequentially after all other build processes finish.